Therapists in Oregon

 Self Esteem

-I am a Licensed Professional Counselor in the state of Texas with three years of independent clinical experience and over ten years of experience in human services, case management, vocational rehabilitation services, and working at inpatient and outpatient clinical therapy offices.
+I am a Licensed Professional Counselor in the state of Texas with five years of independent clinical experience and over ten years of experience in human services, case management, vocational rehabilitation services, and working at inpatient and outpatient clinical therapy offices.
 I have a Ph.D. in Counselor Education and Supervision from Ohio University, a masters degree in Clinical Rehabilitation and Mental Health counseling from UNC-Chapel Hill, and a bachelors of science degree in psychology from North Carolina State University.
 I chose to get a PhD in counseling because of my desire to help others, and my continuous drive to learn and grow.
 Therapy was essential to me as a teenager, then as a young adult, and now as a middle-aged adult.
 I have always found it to be a powerful tool in allowing me to process my thoughts and feelings, both about my past and my future.
 As a result, I chose to become a therapist, to provide the same support and guidance to the people I work with!

 VirtualAvailable